We probably all grew up with bread and milk rather than tripe and heart.

 Moreover, most organ meat is an excellent source of collagen, which not only brings health benefits for the skin but also the hair.

-7. Organ Meats Reduce Homocysteine
+7. Homocysteine Reduction

 Offal contains high levels of B vitamins, such as folate, vitamin B6, and B12.